ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 Network settings are based on your selection of either **Order New VLANs** or **Select Existing VLANs**.

-One public VLAN and two private VLANs are required for your cluster order.
-The two private VLANs are trunked into each Bare Metal Server.

 #### Order New VLANs
 {: #vs_orderinginstances-new-vlans}

-Select to order one new public VLAN and two new private VLANs.
+If you are ordering for a public and private network, one public VLAN and two private VLANs are required for your cluster order.
+The two private VLANs are trunked into each Bare Metal Server.

+If you are ordering for a private network, two private VLANs are only required for your cluster order.

 #### Select Existing VLANs
 {: #vs_orderinginstances-existing-vlans}